robertpeteuil/build-lambda-layer-python/README.md

 This function was created to address these issues:

 - Many methods of creating Lambda zip files for Python functions don't work for Lambda Layers
-  - This is due to the fact Lambda Layers require specific library paths within the zip, where regular Lambda zips dont
+  - This is due to the fact Lambda Layers require specific library paths within the zip, unlike regular Lambda zip files
 - Compiled dependancies must be created in an environment that matches the Lambda runtime
 - Reduce size of zip file by removing unnecessary libraries and files